Defining the App

 Congratulations, you have created a Twitter application!

 Notice that this page has four tabs, Details, Settings, Keys and Access Tokens, and Permissions.
 We clicked on the button to create the app on the previous screen, that took us to the Details tab.

 Click the Settings tab.

-Copy and paste the Consumer Key, also called the API Key, into a text file.
-It's a 25-character mixed-case alphanumeric string.
+Copy and paste the Consumer Key, also called the API Key, from the browser into a text file.
+The Consumer Key is a 25-character mixed-case alphanumeric string.
 Also paste the name, "API KEY", into place.
 There are a few of these cryptic strings, you have to keep track of which one is which.

 Scroll back up and click the Permissions tab.

 We want to upload image files and post text status updates.
 Make sure that access is set to Read and Write.

 Click on the Keys and Access Tokens tab.

 The Consumer Key or API Key appears again on this screen.